 - Preheat oven to 350 degrees.
 Stir chicken, bell pepper, cream cheese, and ½ C. salsa in a saucepan on low heat until cream cheese is melted.

 - Spoon ⅓ C. chicken mixture down center of each tortilla; roll up.
 Place, seam side down, in a lightly greased 8x12"" baking dish.

 - Stir Velveeta and milk in a saucepan on low heat until smooth.
 Pour sauce over tortillas; cover with foil.

 - Bake at 350 degrees for 20 minutes or until thoroughly heated.
 Pour remaining salsa over tortillas.

 Tips and Stuff:

 Ma's tip - Before covering a casserole with foil, spray the foil with cooking spray to prevent sticking.
 (And it works great!)

 Ma's tip - If flour tortillas are a little too stiff to roll easily, wrap them in a damp paper towel and warm them in the microwave for 10-12 seconds until they are soft and pliable.

 Be sure and use chopped chicken.
 I used shredded and didn't like the texture as much.

-To make it lighter, you can use Neufchatel (1/3 less fat) cream cheese and lower fat Velveeta.
-I think it would be just as good.
+To make it lighter, you can use Neufchatel (⅓ less fat) cream cheese and lower fat Velveeta.
+I think it would be almost as good.